Majors and Minors

 - The Political Science major combines the foundational courses with ones in American politics, international relations, comparative politics, political theory, and the law.

-- The Political Science - Economics major integrates an economics curriculum with traditional political science courses and the option to focus on domestic or international political economy.
+- The Political Science - Economics major integrates an economics curriculum with traditional political science courses and offers concentrations in international political economy and domestic policy and economic problems.

 - The Political Science minor is an excellent complement to a variety of majors, including business, Christian ministries, communications, global studies, history, the sciences, and social work.